DOI-ONRR/doi-extractives-data/data/jobs/bls/README.md

   make years join
   ```

-To then update the database and generate new site data:
+Then, update the database and generate new site data:

 ```sh
 # cd back to the project root directory